Jus-Codin/CTFdPy/docs/endpoints/challenges.md

 #### JSON Parameters
 !!! warning
-    The `#!python "locked"` challenge state is not documented.
-Setting challenges to `#!python "locked"` is not recommended.
+    The `"locked"` challenge state is not documented.
+Setting challenges to `"locked"` is not recommended.

 === "Standard Challenges"
     | Name | Type | Description |